-10.1 The decision to proceed to referendum and subsequently to 'make' the Neighbourhood Plan is, like all decisions of a public authority, open to challenge by Judicial Review.
+10.1 The decision to 'make' the Neighbourhood Plan is, like all decisions of a public authority, open to challenge by Judicial Review.
 The risk of any legal challenge to the Plan being successful has been minimised by the thorough and robust way in which it has been prepared and tested.